The data set contains information for creating our model. It is a collection of data structured as a table, in rows and columns.

 Input variables can be continuous, binary, or categorical.

 Target variables are the dependent variables in the model.

 In regression problems, targets are continuous variables (power consumption, product quality...).

-In classification problems, targets are binary (fault, churn...) or categorical (type of object, activity...).
-In this type of applications, targets are also-called categories or labels.
+In classification problems, targets are binary (fault, churn...) or categorical (the type of object, activity...).
+In this type of application, targets are also called categories or labels.